rubicode/lms/README.md

 npm start
 ```

-this application should run on port 3000 , you can access it through browser, just go to [http://localhost:3000/login](http://localhost:3000/login) for Client App.
+this application should run on port 3000 , you can access it through browser, just go to [http://localhost:3000/login](http://localhost:3000/login) for Client App. and
 [http://localhost:3001/](http://localhost:3001/) for RESTful APIs.

 ### Default Admin User